Piyushpandit1112/House-Price-Prediction/README.md

 # House-Price-Prediction
-I have created the model by which anyone can predict the price of house by using linear regression model
+Basically for predicting the price of house I have used linear regression for this we have two variables one is independent variable i.e. Area and other is dependent variable i.e. Price of the house
+I have used the houseprices.csv dataset .I have train this dataset and predicted the output.